instructure/instructure-ui/docs/getting-started/usage.md

 ## Integrating With an Existing Project

-Just add the `@instructure/ui` dependency as shown above and wrap the part of your app that will use InstUI in `<EmotionThemeProvider>` and start using InstUI components.
+Just add the `@instructure/ui` dependency as shown above and wrap the part of your app that will use InstUI in `<InstUISettingsProvider>` and start using InstUI components.

 ## Further reading

-- To use a different theme or customize one read about [EmotionThemeProvider](#EmotionThemeProvider)
+- To use a different theme or customize one read about [InstUISettingsProvider](#InstUISettingsProvider)
 - Make sure you read about [Accessibility](#accessibility) with InstUI.
 - [How to make your own component that uses InstUI's theming engine](#emotion)